GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/demo-with-cloud-controller-instructions.md

 ### Deploy and Install the Hybrid Configuration

 Congratulations!
-You've configured and deployed your static Slurm cluster in GCP using Slurm on GCP modules in the HPC Toolkit.
+You've configured and deployed your static Slurm cluster in GCP using Slurm on GCP modules in the Cluster Toolkit.
 The next step is to create, deploy and validate a hybrid configuration using your static cluster.
 To do that, follow the instructions at [deploy-instructions.md](./deploy-instructions.md).